krishauser/Klampt/Python/docs/source/Manual-IK.rst

 objectives is to perform multi-handed manipulation of a single object.
 Relative objectives are specified by giving:

--  a destination link index.
-(By default -1, which means destination is in the world frame.)
+-  an index of a destination link.
+(By default the destination link is -1, which means the targets are specified in the world frame.)

 Usual Objective Types
 ~~~~~~~~~~~~~~~~~~~~~